 His interest in computers and learning started at UC San Diego where he designed his own major in Computer-Based Education, and was part of a research project using email for classroom discussion (in 1979!).
 Clark worked at DesignWare as an educational computer game designer and programmer before returning to UCSD to acquire a Ph.D in applied cognitive science.
 He subsequently conducted research at the Center for Research in Mathematics and Science Education at San Diego State University, and at the Learning Research and Development Center at the University of Pittsburgh.

 Clark has been involved in the design, development, and/or evaluation of a wide variety of educational technology for over 30 years.
 Projects in which he has led design include educational games, mobile learning applications, performance support tools, online conferences, web-based learning, effectiveness evaluation methodologies, and adaptive systems.
-He keynotes both nationally and internationally, and is the author of numerous articles, chapters and the books Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, and The Mobile Academy: mLearning for Higher Education.
+He keynotes both nationally and internationally, and is the author of numerous articles, chapters and the books Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, The Mobile Academy: mLearning for Higher Education, and, most recently, Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age.
 In 2012 he was awarded the eLearning Guild’s first Guild Master designation.